parkec3/waste_not_the_water/doc/Use_Cases.md

 ### Second Use Case

 Name: Predict new treatment plant<br/>
-What it does: It takes waste water data from the user, what size streams and what type<br/>
+What it does: It takes waste water data from the user, what size streams and location coordinates<br/>
 Inputs: User gives waste water data, size, and type<br/>
 Outputs: Capacity of new water treatment plant and the most similar plants in the database<br/>
-How to use other components: Uses the machine learning model, nearest neighbor function and the user interface<br/>
+How to use other components: Uses the machine learning model, nearest neighbor function, and the user interface<br/>
 Components:
 * The machine learning model
 * Nearest neighbor function